This tiny tester uses two transistors which resembles tiny switches to check the wires quality.

 where,

-- The battery voltage 3V in our article, is Vsource.
+- The battery voltage 3V is Vsource.

-- The forward voltage of an LED is represented by VLED, which is usually around 2V for a red LED.
+- The forward voltage of an LED is represented by VLED which is usually around 2V for a red LED.

 Base Resistor(1M) for Transistor BC547 :